 The reason why Agile organizations outperform non-agile companies lies in the ability to align to updated priorities, fast and effective decision-making, accelerated software delivery, reduced project risks, etc.

-Before moving to explain how to create effective Agile software development teams, let’s first see what the roles and responsibilities of each member in the team are, the pros and cons of each approach, and what the agile process looks like.
+Before moving to explain how to create effective Agile software development teams, let’s first see what the roles and responsibilities of each member of the team are, the pros and cons of each approach, and what the Agile process looks like.

 Software Development Team Approaches